AJanayWhyte/AJanayWhyte.github.io/pages/funbox4.md

 ---
 ![Funbox CTF](https://www.vulnhub.com/entry/funbox-ctf,546/)<br>

+Funbox CTF comes from a series of 11 boxes.

 Goal: use priviledge escalation to gain root access to the target machine.
 Hint: Case sensitive with using Nikto and need a minimum of 15 mins to find the user.
 <hr>
 Target Mac address: 08:00:27:4f:b1:d6
 <hr>

+1. Netdiscover

+We know our Target machine's Mac address.
+We need to do a netdiscover to find the IP address to the machine.

+3. Nmap
+4.